 After Acadia University was reorganized in 1966, the Baptists of Atlantic Canada began to operate the School of Theology under the name Acadia Divinity College, and on June 1, 1968, the College was established by an act of the Nova Scotia Legislature.

-Today, the College exists as the official seminary of the Convention of Atlantic Baptist Churches, functioning within its evangelical tradition, and continues as the Faculty of Theology of Acadia University.
+Today, the College exists as the official seminary of the Canadian Baptists of Atlantic Canada (CBAC), functioning within its evangelical tradition, and continues as the Faculty of Theology of Acadia University.
 The University awards all of our degrees.
 All of our graduate degrees are fully accredited by the Association of Theological Schools in the United States and Canada.

 While we are a Baptist seminary, we recognize that the Church of Jesus Christ is much larger than our own church affiliation and so we welcome men and women from all church backgrounds.
 Currently, the College has students from more than 20 denominations.